kubedb/docs/docs/guides/zookeeper/quickstart/quickstart.md

 > Note: The yaml files used in this tutorial are stored in [docs/examples](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

-## Find Available RedisVersion
+## Find Available ZooKeeperVersions

-When you have installed KubeDB, it has created `RedisVersion` crd for all supported ZooKeeper versions.
+When you have installed KubeDB, it has created `ZooKeeperVersions` crd for all supported ZooKeeper versions.
 Check:

 ```bash
 $ kubectl get zookeeperversions